 My son is failing all of his classes.

-Pre-quarantine, my sixth grade, honor-student son maintained a 90 average.
+Pre-quarantine, my honor-student child maintained a 90 average.
 He is a bright, charismatic and hardworking child.
 His teachers have always raved that he is a pleasure to have in class.

-Middle school started off shakily – he’s not great at making new friends, just like mom – but he found his way in no time.
+Middle school started off shakily – he’s not great at making new friends – but he found his way in no time.
 He played the bishop in his school’s rendition of Shrek in January, started taking a coding class and was all geared up for a new season of playing quarterback on his flag football team, the Eagles.
 Everything was going great — until coronavirus came along.

 Don’t get me wrong.
 By no means is my son a perfect student.
-Like many 11-year old children, he tends to be lazy, disorganized, and strongly dislikes doing his homework.
+Like many tween boys, he tends to be lazy, disorganized, and strongly dislikes doing his homework.
 He gets frustrated easily when the work is difficult.
 He’d rather be watching mindless videos on YouTube than doing literally anything else on earth – especially schoolwork.